Can you stain over paint? That’s a question we’ve been hearing more and more over the years.

 What’s the Difference Between Paint and Stain?

-Stain and paints are two broad categories of coats that apply a color and some protection to wood projects.
+Stain and paints are two broad categories of coatings that apply a color and some protection to wood projects.
 We don’t categorize paints and stains based on their ingredients or colors, but rather by how they work on the wood itself.
 There are pros and cons to paints vs stains, but it all starts with knowing how each works on wood.

 How Wood Stains Work